vbrandl/RandomAccessMachine/README.md

 ## General

-This is my implementation of a ramdom-access machine.
+this is my implementation of a random-access machine.
 It is based on a 8-bit architecture so the biggest usable address is 255 and the biggest possible value is 127 since this implementation can also handle negetive numbers.

 In contrast to the model of a RAM, the accumulator is a own register and not located at data[0]

-Comments are intruduced by `;`
+Comments are introduced by `;`

 ## Instructions